-- Voting will take place online from 09am Monday 21st February until 7pm Friday 25th February 2022. - The results count will take place immediately after this, and candidates will be informed of the result via email once they have been publicly announced. - The provisional results are then publicly announced on Warwick SU's website by 5pm - The results are only final after the complaints deadline has passed at 12pm on Friday March 4th.
+- Voting will take place online from 09am Monday 27th February until 7pm Friday 3rd March 2023. - The results count will take place immediately after this, and candidates will be informed of the provisional result via email once they have been publicly announced on the Big Decision by Raw Radio Station. - The results are only final after the complaints deadline has passed at 12pm on Friday March 10th. - Those successful will receive an email congratulating them afterwards, and ask for their attendance to a meet and greet scheduled in March by the Student Voice Team.